What Happens to Businesses That Are Not ADA Compliant?

 How much could you stand to lose if your business is hit with a lawsuit?

 Ultimately, it depends on the situation.
 For example, there have been cases where people with disabilities suffered injuries and were rewarded millions in punitive damages.
-Even complaints filed against businesses for ADA non-compliance have resulted in businesses having to pay tens of thousands of dollars.
-It’s no surprise to learn that many companies hit with ADA-related lawsuits have been forced to close.
+Even complaints filed against businesses for ADA noncompliance have resulted in businesses having to pay tens of thousands of dollars.
+Unsurprisingly, many companies hit with ADA-related lawsuits have been forced to close.

 How ADA Rules Are Enforced